Receiving RCS Messages

 If you’re not receiving any messages, make sure you have

-With that, your webhook should now be successfully receiving inbound RCS messages as well message status updates for outbound messages!
-You can monitor these statuses by filtering events by their message direction set to outbound:
+With that, your webhook should now be successfully receiving inbound RCS messages as well as message status updates for outbound messages!
+You can monitor delivery statuses by filtering events by direction:

 For more detail about processing the message payload received, please view the process method.